bjblayney/Project-ideas/README.md

 ### Habit builder
 Interface to log and create new 'positive' changes/habits.

+### Anti Facebook extension
+If on Facebook, allow scroll upto 3000 some pixels then warn/ask if you really need to be on facebook right now.

 ### Readings tracker
 Automate a reading list website.
 Currently working [here](http://bjblayney.com/reading/) - using slack and ifttt.